ObjectUIObjectUI

 pnpm add @object-ui/react @object-ui/core @object-ui/types @object-ui/components @object-ui/fields

-Install Tailwind CSS (required for styling):
+Install Tailwind CSS for styling:

 pnpm add -D tailwindcss @tailwindcss/vite